-Do you want to travel light with just backpacks, or do you want suitcases with wheels and pack for almost any occasion?
+Do you want to travel light, with just backpacks, or do you want suitcases with wheels and packs for almost any occasion?

 Forget about the grungy hitchhiking backpacker who doesn’t shower for weeks.
 Backpacking has evolved, and it’s a growing sector of the travel industry that just about everyone’s trying at least once.

-Typically you travel with all your possessions in a backpack that can easily be carried for long distances or long periods.
+Typically, this travel type travels with their possessions in a backpack that can easily be carried for long distances or long periods.

 You might be on a tight budget to make your money last, so you eat on the cheap and stay at inexpensive accommodations like hostels where you share rooms, bathrooms and a communal kitchen with other backpackers.

 It’s not uncommon for you to wash all five pairs of underwear in the sink and hang them on the portable laundry chord you carry in your backpack along with your portable sheets and your instant Ramen before moving on to your next city.